JuliaMusic/MusicVisualizations.jl/README.md

 # MusicVisualizations.jl
-Providing music-related visualization built on top of the packages of JuliaMusic
+Providing music-related visualization built on top of the packages of JuliaMusic.